CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Human Annotation and Verification Protocol

 \subsection{Annotation Scope}

 Each citation instance is represented as a structured metadata tuple, including title, authors, venue, publication year, and persistent identifiers when available.
-Annotators are tasked with determining whether the citation corresponds to a valid scholarly record and whether all critical metadata fields are consistent with authoritative sources.
+Annotators determine whether the citation corresponds to a valid scholarly record and whether its critical metadata fields are consistent with authoritative sources.